squareops/road-to-devops/Level-2/M2-WebApp2TierHA/L01-WorpressHA.md

 # Step-3: Create role to connect using session manager

 a.
-Go to IAM section and choose to create an IAM role
+Go to **IAM section** and choose to create an IAM role

 ![](Images/e1.png)

-b. add AmazonSSMManagedInstanceCore policy
+b. add **AmazonSSMManagedInstanceCore** policy

 ![](Images/e2.png)

-c. give the role name and create the role
+c. give the **role name** and create the role

 ![](Images/e3.png)

 # Step-4 : Create MySQL RDS inside the VPC in a private subnet.

-Now we need to create a Mysql RDS inside our VPC so that we can have a database which will connect with the Wordpress Site.
+Now we need to create a MYSQL RDS inside VPC, so that we can have a database which will connect with the Wordpress Site.

 In this step, we will use Amazon RDS to create a MySQL DB Instance with db.t2.micro DB instance class, 20 GB of storage, and automated backups enabled with a retention period of one day.
 As a reminder, all of this is Free Tier eligible.

-1. In the Create database section, choose Create database.
-Then choose MYSQL engine-type and the mysql version as 8.0.
+1. In the Create database section, choose **Create database**.
+Then choose MYSQL engine-type and then choose MYSQL version as 8.0.

  ![](Images/w11.png)